-7 Ethical Heels For That Feel Good High
+7 Sustainable Heels For That Feel Good Eco-High

 The footwear industry is no stranger to exploitation, forced labor, and unsafe working conditions.
-Add in the leather typically found in high heels and you get animal cruelty, too.
+Add in conventional leather high heels and you get animal cruelty, too.

-Jo-Anne Vernay turns pineapple leaves into vegan ethical high heels.
-And no list of ethical heels brands is complete without Nisolo—the brand behind The Lowest Wage Challenge, increasing the shockingly low percentage of workers who receive fair wages.
+No list of ethical heels brands is complete without Nisolo, maker of truly sustainable leather high heels and the brand behind The Lowest Wage Challenge, increasing the shockingly low percentage of workers who receive fair wages.

-Click clack your way to the end of the article to see our ethical footwear criteria.
+Click clack your way to the end of the article to learn more on how to buy eco-friendly heels.

 About Nisolo